Shabeeb321/AdeventureWorks_DataEngineering_Project/README.md

 The primary objective of this project is to design and implement a scalable and dynamic data pipeline that can handle big data and perform real-time processing.
 The architecture includes the following key Azure components:

 a) Azure Data Factory (ADF): Orchestrates and automates data movement and transformation.
-b) Azure Data Lake: Provides a secure and scalable data storage layer for raw data.
+Azure Data Lake: Provides a secure and scalable data storage layer for raw data.
 c) Databricks & Apache Spark: Handles data transformation and real-time processing.
 d) Azure Synapse Analytics: Serves as the analytics platform for data warehousing and querying.